Marouen-H/AXA/README.md

 Pyload modeling and Transformation

 #### AWS Lambda: for the operational tasks
+Designed for short tasks.

-No resource management needed, we can focus only on the tasks needed.
+Serverless : No resource management needed, we can focus only on the tasks needed.

 Scalability.